PRX/Porter/README.md

 #### AWS/S3

-S3 destinations are done by the [upload()](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#upload-property) method in the AWS Node SDK.
+S3 destinations are handled by the [upload()](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#upload-property) method in the AWS Node SDK.

 The `BucketName` and `ObjectKey` properties are required.

 To set metadata on the new audio file object, use the optional `Parameters` property on the destination.
 The contents of `Parameters` are passed directly to the [upload()](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#upload-property) method.

-If you set the optional `ContentType` property to `REPLACE`, the content type of the newly created audio file will be set to a [heuristically-determined](https://www.npmjs.com/package/file-type) value from the job's source file.
-If the content type could not be determined heuristically, this property has no effect.
-If a `ContentType` value is explicitly defined in `Parameters` that value will take precedence.

 ## S3 Destination Permissions

-Several tasks types produce new files, and [Amazon S3](https://aws.amazon.com/s3/) is a supported destination.
+Several task types produce new files, and [Amazon S3](https://aws.amazon.com/s3/) is a supported destination.
 When a task includes S3 as a destination, the destination bucket must grant access via its [bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/using-iam-policies.html).
 Porter creates a IAM role that is always used to perform S3 actions on destination buckets, so the bucket policies must allow the necessary actions for that policy.
 The role's ARN is published as an output on the CloudFormation stack.

+Generally, for buckets in the same AWS account where Porter is deployed, this permission is granted implicitly by default, so the bucket policy is not required.

 The following is an example of the bucket policy used for granting Porter access to a bucket called `myBucket`: